Detecting many-body Bell non-locality by solving Ising models

-The most robust certification scheme -- namely, the one requiring the minimal amount of hypotheses -- is undoubtedly offered by the so-called \emph{device-independent} (DI) approach, relying on the violation of a Bell inequality, which does not assume anything about the quantum device except what can be controlled or assessed experimentally.
-To be specific, in the following we shall assume that a quantum many-body system is composed of $N$ spatially separated degrees of freedom -- that we will imagine as arranged over a lattice -- on which $k$ different observables (\emph{inputs}) can be experimentally measured; and each of the observables can deliver $p$ results (\emph{outputs}).
-We shall indicate with $\sigma_a^{(i)}$ the $p$ possible values of the $a$-th observable ($a=0,...,k-1$) on the $i$-th degree of freedom ($i=1,...,N$), corresponding to $p$ eigenvalues of the quantum operator $\hat{M}_a^{(i)}$ -- these choices define a $(N,k,p)$ scenario for a Bell test (Fig.~\ref{Fig1}A).
-In practice within a DI approach one does not require the knowledge of the actual quantum operators $\hat{M}_a^{(i)}$, and the very Hilbert space dimension associated to the $N$ degrees of freedom may be ignored.
-Moreover, we will indicate with $\langle f({\bm \sigma}) \rangle_{\rm Q}$ (where $\bm \sigma = \{\sigma_a^{(i)}\}$) any fuction $f$ of the measurement outputs, averaged over repeated measurements on the quantum system -- hereafter denoted as quantum data.
-Typically, $f$ is the product of a subset of the measurement outputs, so that the quantum data consists of a collection of correlation functions measured on the quantum device.
+The most robust certification scheme is undoubtedly offered by the \emph{device-independent} (DI) approach, relying on the violation of a Bell inequality -- a so-called Bell test -- which does not assume anything about the quantum system except what can be assessed experimentally.
+Specifically, we assume that a many-body system is composed of $N$ spatially-separated d.o.f -- that we imagine as arranged over a lattice -- on which $k$ different observables (\emph{inputs}) can be experimentally measured; and each of them can deliver $p$ results (\emph{outputs}).
+We indicate with $\sigma_a^{(i)}$ the $p$ possible values of the $a$-th observable ($a=0,...,k-1$) on the $i$-th d.o.f ($i=1,...,N$) -- these choices define a $(N,k,p)$ scenario for a Bell test (Fig.~\ref{Fig1}A).
+Moreover, we indicate with $\langle f({\bm \sigma}) \rangle_{\rm Q}$ (where $\bm \sigma = \{\sigma_a^{(i)}\}$) the average value of any function $f$ of the measurement outputs -- hereafter denoted as quantum data.
+The DI approach certifies the strongest form of quantum correlations -- Bell non-locality -- when the quantum data violate a Bell inequality \cite{Brunneretal2014,Scaranibook}, a constrain for all local-variable (LV) models, designed to capture the most general form of classical correlations.
+First envisioned by Bell \cite{Bell1964}, such models are defined by a joint probability distribution $P_{\rm LV}(\bm \sigma)$ for all measurement outcomes, treated as classical variables \cite{Fine1982}.
+If the dataset involves the outcomes of incompatible measurements, such a joint probability distribution is not admitted by quantum mechanics, creating a fundamental tension with LV models.
+In the following we indicate with $\langle ... \rangle_{\rm LV}$ an average over the $P_{\rm LV}$ distribution.
+The simplest Bell inequalities are linear combinations of few-body expectation values: